|

 Third-Party Fees at Robinhood

-For Robinhood debit card users, Mastercard imposes independent costs on foreign transactions, out-of-network ATMs, and some merchants.
+For Robinhood debit card users, Mastercard may charge extra for foreign transactions, out-of-network ATMs, or certain merchants.

 Margin Interest

-Robinhood Gold subscriptions charge $5 per month, and the first $1,000 invested with margin is interest-free.
+Robinhood Gold subscriptions cost $5 per month, and the first $1,000 of margin is interest-free.

 Robinhood Promotion